-Located on the west side of Point Dume, near the spot where the ending of the 1968 movie, The Planet of the Apes, was filmed, Westward Beach offers nice views of the ocean, the stars and the Milky Way.
+Located on the west side of Point Dume, near the spot where the ending of the 1968 movie, The Planet of the Apes, was filmed, Westward Beach offers nice views of the ocean, the stars, and the Milky Way.
 You will want to spend a lot of time there and probably visit this part of Malibu more than once.
 There is plenty of street parking on Westward Beach Road but only after sunset because the beach is always crowded during the day.
 Westward Beach is considered one of the most Instagrammable places in Los Angeles, especially for fashion photography.

 8. Bandini Boulevard in Vernon

 There are not many photos of the Los Angeles skyline taken from Vernon because the area is significantly dangerous but if you are willing to take the risk for the love of photography then the Bandini Boulevard bridge over the L.A.
 River has the best cinematic views of Downtown, but once you are there try to take the photos and leave as quickly as you can.

 9. The East Olympic Blvd.
 Bridge in Boyle Heights